 - Harry Potter:

 - The Cruciatus Curse Harry tried using on Bellatrix Lestrange did work, but due to his own lack of desire to hurt her, it was really weak in effect.
 It applies to all Unforgivable curses, as their user has to desire to hurt others for them to work at all, and without pure malice (which is quite different from the righteous fury that Harry tried to channel into his Cruciatus against Bellatrix) their effect will be less than desired.

-- Another Harry Potter example, it is made quite clear that a wand and an incantation do not magic make, you have to be a wizard to use magic.
-Filch trying to learn magic via Quickspell would be an good example.
+- In general, it is made quite clear that magic is more than just a wand and an incantation; you have to be a wizard to use magic.
+Filch trying to learn magic via Quickspell would be a good example.

 - The fact that wizards have to go to Wizarding School.
 You can't just say the words and wave the wand, you have to know how to do it. note

-- Parseltongue (the ability to speak with snakes) apparently is not magical as such.
+- Parseltongue (the ability to speak with snakes) is unique to a select few wizards, but the language itself is something anyone can speak if they know the words.
 Ron is able to open the Chamber of Secrets by just making the same sounds that Harry did when he opened it.
-A subversion since it was the sounds rather than the knowledge of the actual words that were required opened the door.
+He had no idea what he was saying but it worked because it was the sounds rather than the knowledge of the actual words that were required opened the door.

 - In the second Rivers of London book, Lindsey tries to copy one of Peter's spells, and he explains to her that you can't just say the words, you need intense practice and an innate ability.
 Which she does.

 - "The Staff in the Stone" by Garth Nix: Incantations are basically mnemonics to "safely recall exactly how the power must be called and used", but are neither necessary nor sufficient for magic — spellcasters need to have magical power and know how to use it.